 Defining exactly what is considered domestic financial abuse in a relationship can be difficult since parents tend to be generous with their children and loved ones.
 A key difference between a parent’s or friend’s financial gift and elder abuse relates to the giver’s mental and financial capacity to make that decision without harming themselves in the process.

 Risk Factors that Contribute to a Higher Probability of Abuse

-While anyone can become the victim of elder abuse, certain types of people tend to be targeted more frequently with various types of financial abuse.
+While anyone can become a victim of elder abuse, certain types of people tend to be targeted more frequently with various types of financial abuse.